RNA-FRETools/fretraj/README.md

 # <img src="docs/source/_static/fretraj_logo.png" width="50">FRETraj

 ## What is FRETraj?
 FRETraj is a high-level Python API to the **LabelLib** library (https://github.com/Fluorescence-Tools/LabelLib) to simulate fluorophores which are coupled to a biomolecule of interest.
 The package features a user-friendly **PyMOL plugin** which can be used to explore different labeling positions while designing new FRET experiments.
-In an AV simulation the fluorophore distribution is estimated by shortest path search (Djikstra algorithm) using a coarse-grained dye probe.
+In an AV simulation the fluorophore distribution is estimated by a shortest path search (Djikstra algorithm) using a coarse-grained dye probe.
 FRETraj further implements a **Python-only** version of the geometrical clash search used in LabelLib.
 This is particularly useful for trying out new features to improve the description of the dye distribution.

 <img src="docs/source/_static/preQ1_ACV.png" height="250">